 Angela: A healthy weight is dependent on more than what you eat, drink and how you move your body.
-Naturopath Lynda Griparic shares with us her top 5 steps to maintain a healthy weight long term or what you should consider to shed those last five kilos.
+In this article Naturopath Lynda Griparic shares with us her top 5 steps to maintain a healthy weight long term or what you should consider to shed those last five kilos.
 Over to Lynda…

 1. Nourish your gut flora